koordinates/kart/docs/DATASETS_v3.md

    - Other geometries have an XY envelope.
 5. The `srs_id` is always 0, since this information not stored in the geometry object but is stored on a per-column basis in `meta/schema.json` in the `geometryCRS` field.

-**Note on axis-ordering:** As required by the GeoPackageBinary format, which Kart uses internally for geometry storage, Kart's axis-ordering is always `(longitude, latitude)`.
-This same axis-ordering is also used in Kart's JSON and GeoJSON output.
+**Note on axis-ordering:** As required by the GeoPackageBinary format, which Kart uses internally for geometry storage, Kart's axis-ordering is always *(longitude/easting/x, latitude/northing/y, z, m)*.
+Following the GeoJSON specification, this same axis-ordering is also used in Kart's JSON and GeoJSON output.

 ### Feature paths